You won’t go hungry with this helpful list of vegan packed lunch ideas that include sandwiches, wraps, tacos, salads, pasta, and leftovers.

 My all-time favorite is my easy baked tofu recipe.
 The tofu is delicious served either hot or cold!

 Don’t have time to cook?
 Baked tofu from Wildwood or Trader Joe’s is also super easy.
 The TJ’s brand comes in two flavors – teriyaki or Sriracha.

 Baked tofu goes well with any kind of salad like Israeli couscous salad (shown above), easy spinach salad with balsamic vinaigrette, green leaf lettuce salad with creamy cashew dressing, kale salad with lemon tahini dressing, or a summery spinach salad with strawberries.

 Balsamic vinaigrette (used on the spinach salad) and lemon tahini dressing are especially easy to throw together in the morning, because no blender is required.

-2. Tacos or Burritos – For something handheld and satisfying, tacos or burritos to the rescue.
+Tacos, burritos, and burrito bowls are all easy to throw together with leftovers.
 Since we have tacos for dinner at least one night of the week, I grab leftover spicy black beans and put them into containers along with green leaf lettuce, tomatoes, and onions.